faresadda/fares/README.md

-# 🚀 Fares Adda Portfolio - Next.js
+# 🚀 Fares Adda Full Stack Developer

 A modern, responsive personal portfolio website built with [Next.js](https://nextjs.org/).
 This project showcases the work, skills, and services of **Fares Adda** — Full Stack Developer & Tech Consultant — and provides an easy way for clients and collaborators to get in touch.